gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classPolarFootFinder.md

-Computes the spline coefficients of the advection field, then packages them together with the mappings and time stepper into an [**ElementwiseOperator**](classPolarFootFinder.md#typedef-elementwiseoperator).
+Computes the interpolation coefficients of the advection field, then packages them together with the mappings and time stepper into an [**ElementwiseOperator**](classPolarFootFinder.md#typedef-elementwiseoperator).
 Calling `operator()(dt)` on the returned object yields a GPU-copyable functor.